learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 * Retrieve a subset of records from a table using a `WHERE` clause
 * Retrieve a subset of columns from a table

-## Instructions

-**Note, in this lesson the workflow will be a little different that usual.
-Instead of *just* editing your Jupyter Notebook, you're also going to have to use a text editor to put some SQL statements into a number of separate text files.**

-**We're doing that (a) because it makes it easier for us to be able to write and run automated tests to "check your work", and (b) because as you start working on more complex projects, you'll often find yourself working with not just a Jupyter Notebook, but also some text files.
-For example, when you start to write your own re-usable code for cleaning up data you might well decide to create some Python files that you can access from and share between different Notebooks. **

 ## Part 1: Create the Database

 To start, let's create a database using sqlite3.
 To do this, import the package and create a connection as we did in the previous lecture.
 This method connects to a database if it exists, or creates a new one if none exists.
 In this case, we'll create a new database called **planets.db**.